codewithkyle/router/README.md

 // Configure the router
 configure({
-    // declare static routes & request components using the HTML elements tag name "/contact-us": "contact-us",
+    // declare static routes & request components using the WebComponentTagName interface "/contact-us": "contact-us",
-    // use curly brances to declare route tokens "/blog/article/{SLUG}": "blog-article",
+    // use curly brances to declare routing tokens "/blog/article/{SLUG}": "blog-article",
-    // use * to wildcard match the route "/about-us/*": "about-us",
+    // use * for wildcard matching
-    // load a specific ES Moudle file
+    "/about-us/*": "about-us",
-    "/": {
+    // request components using the Route interface "/": {
         tagName: "home-page",
         file: "/homepage.js",